 Apprenticeship Training Program

-The Apprenticeship program is a four year, formalized training program approved by the Commonwealth of Massachusetts.
+The Apprenticeship program is a four year, formalized training program.
 Apprentices must attend 640 hours of related technical classroom instruction and upto 8,000 hours of on-the-job practical training to graduate.

 The apprenticeship program is designed to thoroughly develop the talents and skills of up-and-coming carpenters.
-The program is a combination of classroom learning and job site employment.
+The program is a combination of classroom and shop learning as well as job site employment.
 Apprentices attend classes for one week every three months, a system designed to accommodate the needs of contractors and apprentices alike.
-Apprentices receive a minimum of 1,000 hours of work on a job site per year.
+Apprentices are required to work a minimum number of hours on a job site per year.
 As a result, apprentices are continuously building upon their knowledge and skill base while solidifying these lessons in a practical job site setting.

 The program allows carpenter apprentices to earn wages and benefits that enable them to provide for themselves and their families, while learning from the most-experienced professionals both in the classroom and on-site.
 Typically, apprentices start around 50% of the journey worker pay scale.
 As their training progresses, apprentices earn more until they become full carpenters, called “journeymen,” and are then paid at the journeymen rate.